By Imam Feisal Abdul Rauf

 “What’s Right with Islam is What’s Right With America.”He wrote this

-THE DAILY STAR.
+commentary for THE DAILY STAR.